i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

   - H2's reply key (ChaCha20)
   - H1's reply key (AES256/CBC)

 Request Record Key, Reply Key, Tunnel Layer Key, and IV Key KDF (ECIES)
 -----------------------------------------------------------------------

+These keys are explicitly included in ElGamal BuildRequestRecords.
+For ECIES BuildRequestRecords, these keys are derived from the DH exchange.
+See [Prop156]_ for details of the router static ECIES keys.

 The ``recordKey`` takes the place of the product of the ElGamal exchange.
 It is used to AEAD encrypt request records for ECIES hops.